benoitlahoz/vue-diod/packages/vue-diod/docs/getting-started/basic-usage.md

 const counter = container.get(AbstractCounter);
 ```

-If we wanted another implementation of the same aabstract class we could write:
+If we wanted another implementation of the same abstract class we could write:

 ```typescript
 // ...